Pafos FC: Club's identity

 The logo of Pafos FC is a variation of AEP Paphos's logo and a refresh of Pafos FC's first logo, including the name of the team and town and the classic figure of the Cypriot hero Evagoras Pallikarides.
 The logo also includes the team's colours, blue, white, and gold.
-The emblem was renewed during the period 2018–19, making the depiction of the hero Evagoras Pallikaridis more prominent.
+The emblem was renewed during the period 2018–19, making the depiction of the hero Evagoras Pallikarides more prominent.

 Kit manufacturers and shirt sponsors

 From 2019 to 2023, Pafos FC's kits were manufactured by Jako.
 Starting with the 2023–24 season, Pafos FC transitioned to Puma, both for the Main Team and for Academy, as their official kit supplier, though the club retained its core sponsors — Korantina Homes, LF Group, and Cablenet.